kubernetes/website/docs/tasks/configure-pod-container/configure-liveness-readiness-probes.md

 ## Define a TCP liveness probe

 A third type of liveness probe uses a TCP Socket.
-With this configuration, the kubelet will attempt to open a socket to your container on the specified port.
+With this configuration, the kubelet will attempt to open a socket to your Container on the specified port.
-If it can establish a connection, the container is considered healthy, if it can’t it is considered a failure.
+If it can establish a connection, the Container is considered healthy, if it can’t it is considered a failure.

 {% include code.html language="yaml" file="tcp-liveness-readiness.yaml" ghlink="/docs/tasks/configure-pod-container/tcp-liveness-readiness.yaml" %}

 As you can see, configuration for a TCP check is quite similar to a HTTP check.
 This example uses both readiness and liveness probes.
-The kubelet will send the first readiness probe 5 seconds after the container starts.
-This will attempt to connect to the `goproxy` container on port 8080.
-If the probe succeeds, the pod will be marked as ready.
+The kubelet will send the first readiness probe 5 seconds after the Container starts.
+This will attempt to connect to the `goproxy` Container on port 8080.
+If the probe succeeds, the Pod will be marked as ready.
 The kubelet will continue to run this check every 10 seconds.

 In addition to the readiness probe, this configuration includes a liveness probe.
-The kubelet will run the first liveness probe 15 seconds after the container starts.
-Just like the readiness probe, this will attempt to connect to the `goproxy` container on port 8080.
-If the liveness probe fails, the container will be restarted.
+The kubelet will run the first liveness probe 15 seconds after the Container starts.
+Just like the readiness probe, this will attempt to connect to the `goproxy` Container on port 8080.
+If the liveness probe fails, the Container will be restarted.

 ## Use a named port